Is It Better to Settle or Go to Court?

 Increased attorney fees are not the only costs of litigation.
 Lawyers must build the strongest case possible, which typically means consulting with experts such as forensic scientists, life care planners, and accident reconstruction specialists.
 These expert witnesses charge fees for their time.

 Your lawyer will also have to depose relevant parties during the pre-trial discovery process.
-Additionally, you will have to pay administrative court costs, transportation expenses, and possibly miss work.
+Additionally, you will have to pay administrative court costs and transportation expenses.
 These costs quickly add up, sometimes making claimants wish they accepted a settlement offer.

 Settling a personal injury case reduces the costs of a claim for both parties.
 In fact, the most savings come when parties settle long before trial so that lawyers can avoid some of the expenses listed above.
 However, cost savings don’t always matter when liability is murky, and lawyers do not yet know the full scope of their clients’ injuries.